oleg-putseiko/eslint-plugin-import-fsd/README.md

 ### no-denied-layers

-Prevents import from a denied layer for a current one.
+Prevents importing from a denied layer into the current one.

-FSD layers have the following hierarchy, in which the first layer having the highest rank and the last one has the lowest:
+FSD layers have the following hierarchy, where the first layer has the highest rank and the last one has the lowest:

 1. `app`
 2. `processes` _(deprecated)_